robertdfrench/portunusd/README.md

 cost of invoking `execv(2)` for each request can hamper throughput.

-The postmodern "Serverless" approach satisfies these criteria, but at the cost of _abandoning the operating sytem_.
+The postmodern "Serverless" approach satisfies these criteria, but at the cost of *abandoning the operating sytem*.
 It is a wildly unfamiliar approach to developing software, and throws away many tools that could be used to observe and debug the application at runtime.

-=== Thesis
+### Thesis
 Doors enable a new (old?) model of network application development wherein the developers are responsible for maintaining and understanding a linear, synchronous task, while the operating system + web server work together on the